airwallex/airwallex-payment-android/GUIDE.md

 ### Airwallex API

 Airwallex Android SDK is a flexible tool that enables you to integrate payment methods into your Android App.
-It also includes a prebuilt UI that provides you the flexibility to choose to use any part of it, while replacing the rest with your own UI.
-Also, Airwallex Native UI enables you to customize the color to fit with your App theme.

-Note: The Airwallex Android SDK is compatible with apps supporting Android API level 19 and above and SDK file size is 3188.04KB
+Note: The Airwallex Android SDK is compatible with apps supporting Android API level 19 and above and SDK file size is 3188.04KB approximately

 Payment methods supported:
 - Cards: [`Visa, Mastercard`](#cards).
 If you want to integrate Airwallex API without our Native UI for card payments, then your website is required to be PCI-DSS compliant.